Cell Adhesion, Migration, and Response to Mechanical Stimulation

 In Ewing sarcoma cells, the oncogenic transcription factor EWS/FLI activates and represses many genes.
 Using a knockdown/rescue approach to study the impact of EWS/FLI on cells, we identified dramatic EWS/FLI-dependent consequences in cell adhesion, migration and the actin cytoskeleton.
 Investigation of the molecular mechanisms behind these changes and development of pre-clinical models to evaluate Ewing sarcoma tumorigenesis and metastasis are underway, with the goal of improving options for therapeutic intervention.

 Integrins (cell surface receptors that play a major role in communication between the intracellular and extracellular environments) affect cellular processes such as adhesion, migration proliferation, and survival.
 Integrins are critically important in developmental events, tissue maintenance, immune surveillance, and wound healing.
 Integrins also play key roles in diseases such as cancer, in which the interaction of tumor cells with their environment has far-reaching implications in tumor invasion and metastasis.

 Upon binding of extracellular matrix (ECM), integrins cluster and recruit large signaling complexes to their cytoplasmic face that lead to alterations in both the actin cytoskeleton and gene expression.
 In turn, intracellular components can modulate the bining of integrins to the ECM.
 Scaffolding proteins, which mediate physical interactions with multiple protein partners, play an important role in signal integration by bringing together signaling molecules in a spatially and temporally regulated manner.
-We are currently working toward a molecular understanding of how binding of these partners contributes to integrin function, both in development and disease.
+The Beckerle Lab studied the molecular binding of these partners contributes to integrin function, both in development and disease.